I'm a provider

 Recently, novel deletions have been reported to affect the expression of the MSH2 MMR gene in the absence of a MSH2 gene mutation, and thereby cause Lynch syndrome.
 In these cases, deletions in EPCAM, the gene for the epithelial cell adhesion molecule, are responsible.
 EPCAM testing has been added to many Lynch syndrome profiles and is conducted only when tumor tissue screening results are MSI-high, and/or IHC shows a lack of MSH2 expression, but no MSH2 mutation is found by sequencing.

 Distinct from patients with EPCAM deletions, rare cases of Lynch syndrome have been reported without detectable germline MMR mutations although IHC testing demonstrated a loss of expression of one of the MMR proteins.
 In at least some of these cases, research has identified germline ‘epimutations,’ i.e., methylation of promoter regions that control the expression of the MMR genes.
-Such methylation may be isolated, or in conjunction with a linked genetic alteration near the affected MMR gene.
+Such methylation may be isolated or be in conjunction with a linked genetic alteration near the affected MMR gene.
 The germline epimutations may arise de novo, or may be heritable in either Mendelian or non-Mendelian fashion.
 This is distinct from some cases of MSI-high sporadic colorectal cancer wherein the tumor tissue may show MLH1 promotor methylation and IHC non-expression, but the same is not true of germline cells.
 Clinical testing for Lynch syndrome-related germline epimutations is not routine but may be helpful in exceptional cases.

 Female patients with Lynch syndrome have a predisposition to endometrial cancer.
 Lynch syndrome is estimated to account for 2% of all endometrial cancers in women and 10% of endometrial cancers in women younger than 50 years of age.
 Female carriers of the germline mutations MLH1, MSH2, MSH6, and PMS2 have an estimated 40-62% lifetime risk of developing endometrial cancer, as well as a 4-12% lifetime risk of ovarian cancer.

 POLICYGenetic testing for APC gene mutations may be considered medically necessary in the following patients:

 Genetic testing for APC gene mutations is not medically necessary for colorectal cancer patients with classical FAP for confirmation of the FAP diagnosis.